-- 1. at the conclusion of that harvesting or road construction, when the harvest area of the cutblock or road is added to the harvest area of established cutblocks or established roads, not cause there to be less than 25% of the forested area in a planning cell retained as SIC; unless that harvesting is required to construct a road and no practicable alternative road location exists; - 2. at the conclusion of that harvesting, road construction, or silviculture treatments on that cutblock (including brushing, weeding and stand tending): - a) for the purpose of establishing travel corridors, retain wildlife trees consistent with Paragraph 5.15.2 [Result or Strategy for Wildlife and Biodiversity Stand Level], focusing retention on ridges where Douglas-fir >65cm dbh are located, where practicable; and - b) retain deer forage where present and practicable, unless retaining deer forage impedes the ability of a stand to reach free growing status.
+- 1. at the conclusion of that harvesting or road construction, when the harvest area of the cutblock or road is added to the harvest area of established cutblocks or established roads, not cause there to be less than 25% of the forested area in a planning cell retained as SIC; unless that harvesting is required to construct a road and no practicable alternative road location exists; - 2. at the conclusion of that harvesting, road construction, or silviculture treatments on that cutblock (including brushing, weeding and stand tending): - a) areas of suitable snow interception cover within or directly adjacent to the cutblock are adequately linked together with suitable travel corridors, to the extent that it is practicable to do so; and - b) retain deer forage where present and practicable, unless retaining deer forage impedes the ability of a stand to reach free growing status.